 Jet goes back in time to discover if Robin Hood is real.
 He comes under the attention of the Sheriff of Nottingham.
 Captain Z-Ro needs to mount a desperate rescue attempt to save Jet and the legend ...

 It started out as a live-action series broadcast on the San Francisco TV station KRON in 1951.
 In 1953 the series was aired on the Los Angeles TV station KTTV, again live action.
 All 51 live-action episodes were 15 minutes in length.
 See more »

-[first lines of each episode]
+[last lines of each episode]

 See more »

 1 of 1 people found this review helpful.

 Was this review helpful to you?

 | Report this